abhinavharbola/cinebench/README.md

-# ReelBench, Multi-Stage Movie Recommender Benchmark
+# ReelBench: Multi-Stage Movie Recommender Benchmark

-A production-style two-stage recommender system (candidate retrieval + ranking) on MovieLens 25M, benchmarking 5 approaches head-to-head under one evaluation harness.
+A production-style two-stage recommender system (candidate retrieval + ranking) on MovieLens 25M- benchmarking 5 approaches head-to-head under one evaluation harness.
 Trained on free-tier GPU (Colab/Kaggle), served entirely on CPU-only hardware.

 The evaluation comparison table is the centerpiece deliverable, not the model count or the UI.